a-l-h/ansible-playbook-splunk-universal-forwarder/README.md

 Use this Ansible Playbook to deploy Splunk Universal Forwarder on Linux servers following Splunk best practices:

 - The only App configured locally on the forwarder is the Deployement Client App
-- This App is used to reach the Deployment Server
 - Every other configuration is managed from the Deployment Server
 - No unmanageable configuration file is allowed in /etc/system/local